brotkrueml/codehighlight/Documentation/Installation/Index.rst

 .. note::

-   The extension in version |release| supports TYPO3 v11 LTS and TYPO3 v12.
+   The extension in version |version| supports TYPO3 v11 LTS and TYPO3 v12 LTS.
    Use version 2.x for support of TYPO3 v9 LTS and TYPO3 v10 LTS.